anguyen8/im/README.md

    pip install -r requirements.txt
    ```

+4. Change the working directory to `src` and export `PYTHONPATH` before running any script.

+    ```shell
+    cd src/
+    export PYTHONPATH=/path/to/your/im:/path/to/your/im/src:/path/to/your/im/src/transformers

+    # For example
+    export PYTHONPATH=/home/thang/Projects/im:/home/thang/Projects/im/src:/home/thang/Projects/im/src/transformers

+    # Optional: Single or multiple GPUs
+    # Single GPU
+    export CUDA_VISIBLE_DEVICES=0 # or whatever GPU you prefer

+    # Multiple GPUs
+    export CUDA_VISIBLE_DEVICES=0,1,2,3... # list of GPUs separated by a comma
+    ```

-4. Download the pre-computed pickle files of masked examples used for attribution methods and human highlights used for evaluation by running the following script
+5. download the pre-computed pickle files of masked examples used for attribution methods and human highlights used for evaluation by running the following script

     ```sh
-    python src/auto_download.py
+    python auto_download.py
     ```

 <!-- USAGE EXAMPLES -->